-Facebook reportedly planning to show tweaked version of Android on HTC handset at upcoming eventAlex Wagner - Deputy Managing Editor, News Desk
+Facebook reportedly planning to show tweaked version of Android on HTC handset at upcoming eventAlex Wagner - Editorial Director of News and Content

 Ever since Facebook sent out invitations to its "Come See Our New Home on Android" event last night, speculation has been flying as to what Zuckerberg and Co. have planned for the big shindig.
 Today The New York Times and The Wall Street Journal each threw their hats into the ring, sharing what they've heard about Facebook's plans.
 According to a Facebook employee speaking to the NYT, the 'Book will be announcing a modified version of Android that will feature content from the social network directly on the user's home screen.
 The OS will also reportedly feature Facebook's camera and messaging software baked directly into it as core apps.
 Meanwhile, the hardware that this Facebook-ified version of Android will run on is expected to be made by HTC.